-Using “Music Writing” to Trigger Creativity, Awareness and MotivationApril 2, 2012 | Jeffrey Pflaum
+Using “Music Writing” to Trigger Creativity, Awareness, Motivation, and Poetry

+When I was a teacher in the Williamsburg neighborhood of Brooklyn, New York in the '70s, I found a way to use music as tool for self-discovery and self-expression.
 I used to play a lot of music in my classroom.
-It started as a way to help calm students' nerves when they returned to class after lunch.
+It started as a way to help calm students when they returned to class after lunch.
 I played Billy Joel songs -- not the favorites of Latino and African-American kids.
 It relaxed me, and eventually the class.

+Music to soothe the soul was great, but eventually school administrators started wondering what the aim of the lesson was.
 So I asked the children to put their heads down on the desks, close their eyes and write about whatever they experienced inside themselves while the music played.
-After the tune stopped, I asked them to take a few seconds of "think time" before they wrote about their experiences.
+After the tune stopped, I asked them to take a few seconds of "think time" before writing about their experiences.
 Many things can spin around the mind and imagination in an instant.
-I wanted them to pause and recall these creative, surreal, absurd, wild and sometimes sane inner worlds.
+I wanted them to pause, recall, and reflect on these creative, surreal, absurd, wild, and sometimes sane inner worlds.

-The Contemplation Writing Project, as I came to call it, uses an innovative form of writing called "Music Writing" to develop intra- and interpersonal communication skills (EI), creative self-expression (journal or therapeutic writing), thinking, character education, identity and values clarification in young people through music, writing, discussion and self-assessments.
+The Contemplation Music Writing Project, as I came to call it, uses an innovative form of writing called Music Writing to develop intra- and interpersonal communication skills (EI), creative self-expression (journal/therapeutic and poetry writing), thinking, character education, identity, and values clarification in young people through music, contemplation, writing, discussion, and self-assessments.

-Exercise One: The Counting Technique
+1. Counting Technique

-Note: Before trying the technique in class, I practiced it myself to appreciate what the students were experiencing, describing and writing.
+Note: Before trying the technique in class, I practiced it myself to appreciate what the students were experiencing, describing, and writing.

-- "When I was counting backwards I saw little numbers passing by and saying hello.
+When I was counting backwards, I saw little numbers passing by and saying hello.
 My feet fell asleep.
 I started to move like jellybeans.
 Every time I would count, the numbers would just disappear.
 I also saw stars that made me dizzy.
-At first I felt scared, but now I don't."
+At first I felt scared, but now I don't.

-- "When I was counting I thought about my watch.
+When I was counting, I thought about my watch.
 It is my good luck charm.
 And I felt sad and I don't know why.
 But when I counted numbers 33 and 32, it made me think of my parents because that is their age.
 And when I was up to 20 I felt very happy, but I don't know why.
-When I hit number 1, I felt like crying because I missed my best friend."
+When I hit number 1, I felt like crying because I missed my best friend.

 - Describe the student's counting experience.